xbiome/StrainPanDA/README.md

 mv nextflow <YOUR_PATH> # make sure <YOUR_PATH> is within $PATH。 which nextflow # should show<YOUR_PATH>, if not，please check the mv step
 ```

+Note: if you meet Java version problem in nextflow installation, please find [Nextflow](https://www.nextflow.io/) guideline for details.

 ### 2. get StrainPanDA codes